I know that your golden retriever is precious but that crate in your living room is screaming “I gave up on decorating.”

 Prep Time: 30 min | Active Project Time: 4–6 hours | Difficulty Level: Intermediate

-Cut your plywood into four wall panels and one roof panel.
-The door opening in the image sits center-left, approximately 12 inches wide by 14 inches tall — big enough for a lab-sized dog to walk through without crouching uncomfortably, which means they’ll actually use it.
+Cut the plywood into four wall panels and one roof panel.
+The opening in the picture is on the center-left side, about 12 inches wide by 14 inches tall.
+It’s big enough for a lab-sized dog to walk through without having to crouch uncomfortably, so they’ll actually use it.

-Attach the four wall panels using 3-inch screws at every corner.
-Pre-drill to avoid splitting.
-Lay the roof panel flat across the top, then nail down the 1×3 trim strips around the perimeter edge — that’s the detail you see in the image that makes it look finished and intentional.
+Attach the 4 wall panels to the frame with 3-inch screws.
+You will need to pre-drill the holes to avoid splitting.
+Lay the roof panel flat across the top, then nail down the 1×3 trim strips around the outside edge. (the trim strips are what make it look finished on the outside of the box)

-Sand every exposed edge to 120-grit smoothness.
-Apply two coats of exterior sealant, letting it dry fully between coats.
+Sand every exposed edge to a 120-grit smoothness.
+Apply two coats of exterior sealant letting it dry between the coats.

-Leave the interior bare or add a cedar shaving floor liner — cedar naturally deters fleas and keeps the space smelling fresh longer than regular bedding.
+Leave it bare or put down a cedar shaving floor liner (cedar naturally deters fleas, and will keep your interior smelling fresh longer than regular bedding.

 📸 Photo credit: Instagram @winston_the_bear_dog